 A in college basketball is a wager on the winner of the game, adjusted for each team’s strength.

 Duke might be a -350 favorite against North Carolina in that same game where the Blue Devils are favored by 8.5 points.
 The minus sign indicates Duke is favored.
 North Carolina would be around +275.
 The plus sign indicates UNC is the underdog.

 American moneylines odds are based entirely around winning $100 -- so a $350 bet on Duke would net $100 (plus the original bet back).
 A $100 bet on UNC would yield $275 (plus your original bet back).

 Moneylines are much less popular than in a sport like college basketball.

 Where Can I Bet on College Basketball?

 There are tons of sportsbooks offering college basketball betting if you’re in a legal state.

-Every legal United States sportsbook offers spreads, totals and moneylines on college basketball games, but online sports betting isn’t legal in every state yet.
-Check out the status of legal betting in your state.
+Some books have fairly compelling welcome offers, like the BetMGM Bonus.
+Every legal offers spreads, totals and moneylines on college basketball games, but online sports betting isn’t legal in every state yet.
+Check out the status of